fsafar/CampusManagement.Sample/README.md

 Excluded features due to time constraints:
-1. Payment input validation
-2. Endpoint validation on a specific payment option page.
+1. Endpoint validation on a specific payment option page.
 For example, if a user is attempting to access "/studentCharges/2/creditcard", there should be validation to ensure that a payment method is enabled for a specific customer.